Ella-Hoeppner/easl/README.md

   * parse integer literals with ambiguous types, to allow them to be treated as floats
   * handle inline accessor syntax like `a.x`
   * threading macros
+  * have a special case for associative functions like +, *, min, and max, allowing them to be called with n arguments
+  * convert / calls with 1 arg to calls to negate and invert, respectively
+  * shadowing (might already work actually? not sure, needs testing)